Biden’s America: Massive Inflation, Chinese Spy Balloons, And Exploding Trains | Ep. 1669

 TL;DR

-• The military has been shooting down unidentified objects in U.S. airspace with no clear explanation or transparency about their origins
+- The military has been shooting down unidentified objects in U.S. airspace without clear explanations to the public

 Episode Recap